-“Joy,” according to Theopedia: An Encyclopedia of Biblical Christianity,” is a state of mind and an orientation of the heart … a settled state of contentment, confidence and hope … something or someone that provides a source of happiness … something that is deep within and doesn’t leave quickly … Joy is given by God and something that He wants us to have…” (emphasis mine).
+“Joy,” according to Theopedia: An Encyclopedia of Biblical Christianity,” is a state of mind and an orientation of the heart … something or someone that provides a source of happiness … something that is deep within and doesn’t leave quickly … Joy is given by God and something that He wants us to have…” (emphasis mine).

-Yet how can I have great joy when I am simply unwell again?
+Yet how can I have greater joy when I am simply unwell again?

 First, I must be willing to hope.
-This can be a difficult choice, but a single step helps me to take the next and then the next, for hope is tiny seed that must be nurtured, watered, and spend lots of time in the Son.
+This can be a difficult choice, but a single step helps me to take the next and then the next, for hope is a tiny seed that must be nurtured and watered, plus spend lots of time in the Son.

 I’ve had to learn that my purpose isn’t defined by what I do, don’t do, can do, or can’t do.
 Instead, through His great exhale, God breathes life and purpose into the very fibers of who I am.
 The Holy Spirit living in me makes my purpose clear – to love God with all my heart, soul, mind, and strength and to love others as I love myself.

 Finally, my journey led me to joy.
-To taste joy in the midst of what previously drove me to survival mode came through seeking beauty in small moments.
+To taste greater joy in the midst of what previously drove me into survival mode came through seeking beauty in small moments.
 These moments are the gifts right before my eyes, but they are also the ones I can easily miss.